 In case you fancy a little trip to European Christmas Markets, Stockholm in Sweden is not a bad option.
 Why is that?
 Because there are more than 10 different kinds of Christmas Markets in the city, and you can easily explore more than one Christmas Market in one short weekend.

 Let’s have a closer look at 3 Christmas Markets in Stockholm that I have recently visited.
 Keep reading, as at the end of the post you’ll find a few extra tips for your Christmas shopping trip to the Swedish capital.

-Christmas Market in Stockholm’s Old Town
+Christmas Market in Stockholm’s Old Town 2.–23.12.2017

 As said, the Christmas market is quite a traditional one, at least from a Finnish point of view.
-You will find all sorts of Christmas treats and snacks, both sweet and sour, glögi/glögg/hotwein with Christmas cookies, Christmas decoration, handcraft… The list goes on and on.
+You’ll find all sorts of Christmas treats and snacks, both sweet and sour, glögi/glögg/hotwein with Christmas cookies, Christmas decoration, handcraft… The list goes on and on.

 Farmers Market in Södermalm goes Christmas!

 Bondens egen Marknad is celebrating the harvest season with Farmers Market in Södermalm, the city district on the south side of the old town, on Saturdays between August and October each year.
-In December the Farmers Market goes Christmas!
+In December, the Farmers Market goes Christmas!

 Other Christmas Markets in Stockholm

 One of Stockholm’s Christmas classics is, of course, the Christmas Market in Drottningholm Palace.
 This year, the market takes place on the 9th and 10th of December.
 The handcraft-heavy market is open on Saturday between 10 am and 5 pm and on Sunday between 10 am and 4 pm.
 The palace itself is open to visitors on both days between 12–15.30.

 Another Royal Christmas event in Stockholm is the Christmas Fair at the Royal Stables 1–3 December.